makethingshappy/IoTflow/node-red-contrib-iotextra/README.md

 Connect Node-RED to **IoTextra** mezzanine modules—stackable I/O boards for digital relays, GPIO inputs, and analog measurements.
 This package adds three custom nodes that speak MQTT to your IoTextra hardware, so you can build dashboards, automations, and integrations without writing firmware.

-IoTextra modules run on the [IoTflow](https://github.com/makethingshappy/IoTflow) framework (MicroPython firmware on an IoTsmart or compatible MCU).
+IoTextra modules run on the [IoTflow](https://github.com/makethingshappy/IoTflow) framework (MicroPython firmware on an IoTsmart or IoTbase with compatible SoM).
 Once your device is on the network and publishing to an MQTT broker, these nodes let you read inputs, drive outputs, and stream analog values directly in your flows.

 ## Included nodes